 They then handed out menus.
 Five minutes later, the FAs returned to take my order.
 Just before the door closed, the FAs distributed warm towels.

-At 16:49 we pushed back from the gate and began taxing to the active runway.
+At 16:49 we pushed from the gate and began taxing to the active runway.
 The taxiways were busy.

 Takeoff was at 17:11 on runway 13R (One Three Right), a chunk of grooved concrete 200 feet wide and more than 14,500 feet long.
 Visibility was over 10 nautical miles with a ceiling of high, thin cirrus.
 A great day for flying.